hochben/cs50x-final/README.md

 +-- helpers.py - Herein defined are helper functions, such as errorhandler, login_required and the class categories,
                  which lists all predefined expense categories.
 |
-+-- manage.py - Used for migrating the database during development
++-- models.py - Here are all tables defined for the database.db file
 |
++-- README.md - Readme file
+|
-+-- models.py - Here are all tables defined for the database.db file
++-- requirements.txt - Includes all dependencies used for this project
 ```

 ## Future Enhancements